 the city of Assisi and (her) monastery from the danger of destruction,

-Pope St. John Paul II Letter for the 750th anniversary of the Death of St. Clare
+Saint Pope John Paul II Letter for the 750th anniversary of the Death of St. Clare